Beyond Top Activations: Efficient and Reliable Crowdsourced Evaluation of Automated Interpretability: Methods

 The activation vector $a_k$ can be easily evaluated with a forward pass of the neural network.
-However, the concept vector $\concept$ can be expensive and difficult to obtain, requiring for example crowdsourced annotations.
-Our problem then becomes: How can we best select a subset of inputs $S \subseteq \{|D|\}$ to annotate corresponding concept labels $\{[c_t]_i\}_{i \in S}$ such that we can accurately estimate $\rho(a_k, c_t)$.
+However, obtaining a high quality concept vector $\concept$ can be expensive and difficult, requiring human raters or computationally expensive models.
+Our problem then becomes: \textit{How can we best select a subset of inputs $S \subseteq \{|D|\}$ to label, such that we can accurately estimate $\rho(a_k, c_t)$ using just the subset?}